muammar-yacoob/WinContextMenuTools/PRIVACY.md

-# Privacy Policy
+# Privacy Policy for MedLet

 ## Data Collection
-Our context menu tools are designed with privacy in mind:
+MedLet tools are designed with privacy as fundamental principle:
 - We only process files you explicitly select
 - All processing happens locally on your machine
 - No data is transmitted to external servers